tufts-ml/bdl-transfer-learning/README.md

 See `bdl-transfer-learning.yml`.

 ### Download Shwartz-Ziv et al. (2022)'s SimCLR Resnet-50 prior/initialization
 Shwartz-Ziv et al. (2022)'s pre-trained prior can be found at https://github.com/hsouri/BayesianTransferLearning.
-Make sure to download the folder titled `resnet50_ssl_prior` as this is the prior we use in our paper.
+Make sure to download `resnet50_ssl_prior` as this is the prior we use in our paper.

 ### Optimal Hyperparameters